 Lami Low-Cal’s generous level of magnesium helps keep your horse or pony calm and settled.
 Just like the FOS prebiotic, magnesium promotes insulin sensitivity reducing resistance.
 Insulin resistance is often linked to obesity, laminitis, Equine Metabolic Syndrome, PSSM and Horses with Pituitary Pars Intermedia Dysfunction (Cushing’s).

-Horses with Cushings usually become either overweight or underweight.
-They generally exhibit regional adiposity (seen as fat deposits along the shoulders and tailhead, a cresty neck, etc.) resulting from insulin resistance.
-Reducing circulating insulin levels is key to managing the diet and, consequently, the condition.
-Magnesium is shown to produce a reduction in fat deposits, especially on the crest and base of the tail.
+Horses suffering with Cushing’s usually become overweight or underweight showing regional adiposity.
+This is fat deposits along the shoulders and tailhead, a cresty neck, etc. that results from insulin resistance.
+Reducing circulating insulin levels is key to managing the diet and the condition.
+Studies have shown that Magnesium helps reduce fat deposits, especially on the crest and base of the tail.